Terms and Definitions

 As noted above in relation to cultural form, however, when textual label is used to type a class, this is an indication of the representationality or discursivity of that class. cwrc:TextLabels are frequently used for ambivalent, overlapping, and culturally contested terms.

-In addition, to support those with knowledge of prior datasets whose strings or terms have been linked for extraction purposes to CWRC terms, the ontology provides additional linguistic context for CWRC ontology terms.
-Alternative labels, signified by skos:altLabel, indicate terms from source datasets that have been employed to create relationships to this concept.
-Alt labels typically cannot serve as replacements for rdfs:label.
+In addition, to support those with knowledge of prior datasets whose strings or terms have been linked for extraction purposes to CWRC terms, the ontology provides additional linguistic properties for CWRC ontology terms.
+Alternative labels, signified by skos:altLabel, indicate variant terms.
+Alt labels cannot serve as replacements for rdfs:label.
 Within the ontology, such alternative labels primarily exist for search and retrieval by allowing ontology terms to be located under a larger number of labels.
-Although some reflect the idiosyncrasies of the source data, they may be useful for broadening searches.
+The skos:hiddenLabel property has been used to indicate terms from source datasets that are too idiosyncratic or in some way problematic.
+Neither skos:altLabels nor skos:hiddenLabels are displayed in the human-readable definitions.
+Although they reflect the idiosyncrasies of the source data, they may be useful with discretion for broadening searches.
+Alternative and hidden labels continue to be revised in conjunction with additions to or refinements of the data.

 Beyond the formalism of The OWL 2 Web Ontology Language, the CWRC ontology follows the following design rules and styles:

-• Labels for religions, political affiliations and groups of people derived from a proper name will begin with an uppercase letter.
+- Labels for religions, political affiliations and groups of people derived from a proper name begin with an uppercase letter.

 The ontology includes several embedded taxonomies for enumerating the categories associated with certain classes (e.g., political affiliation, religion, occupation).
 Where possible, the taxonomies are SKOS-based, or a combined OWL and SKOS approach.